ymchogotta/ymchogotta/README.md

-- 👋 Hi, I’m @ymchogotta, Yumin Cho.
+- 👋 Hi, I’m @ymchogotta, Yumin.
-- 👀 I’m interested in Art&Technology.
+- 👀 I’m interested in Sound Designing.
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning Art programming in Art&Technology College, Sogang University.
-- 💞️ I’m looking to collaborate on Computer vision project.
+- 💞️ I’m looking to collaborate on Sound Producing project.
-- 📫 How to reach me cymerica20@gmail.com
+- 📫 How to reach me 'cymerica20@gmail.com'.

 <!---
 ymchogotta/ymchogotta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.